laflagstad/class-descriptions/00_data_entry/148_HighArcticHerbaceousNontussockTundra.md

 ### Structure

-**Structural Description:** This [level] is defined as a herbaceous type of vegetation dominated by non-tussock-forming perennial graminoids and broad-leaved herbaceous species.
+**Structural Description:** This [level] is dominated by sedges and grasses.
+Forbs, dwarf shrubs, and bryophytes may occur sporadically.
+Lichens typically occur at low abundance or may be absent.
+Tussocks are not present.

 **Structural Class:** grass meadow, forb meadow